zfzackfrost/UniversalDataShorthand/README.md

 ## Note on the word *Universal*
 The word *Universal*, does NOT mean that all HUMANS will understand UDatS, if you include it in your documentation.
-I would highly reccomend linking to this repository in the beginning of your documentation, to clear up confusion.
+I would highly recommend linking to this repository in the beginning of your documentation, to clear up confusion.